Ski Boot Dryers That Actually Work

 Capacity: One pair

-This is the classic workhorse.
-Compact, simple, and gets the job done.
+This is the travel friendly version of the Force DX.
+Compact, simple and gets the job done.
 The Force Dry is perfect if you only need to dry one pair of boots or gloves at a time and don’t want something bulky eating up space.

 It runs a gentle heat that’s safe for plastic ski boots, leather, and most fabrics, and it’ll dry stuff in about an hour.
 The tubes extend and rotate to fit whatever gear you’re throwing on there, from short trail shoes to tall alpine boots.